huaminghuangtw/My-Life-Rules/📜 My Life Rules.md

 Slow down and calm down to select opportunities and activities with the highest leverage and return on investments.
-Do things slowly, incrementally, and methodically.
+Do things strategically, incrementally, and methodically.
 Always make sure you have clean thinking and extreme clarity in mind prior any effort.
 If you slow down, you'll speed up.